axibase/atsd/changelogs/2017_38/README.md

 ### Issue 2766

-The new 'Series Retention Days' setting allows deleting series which have not been updated for a long period of time.
+The new **Series Retention Days** setting allows deleting series which have not been updated for a long period of time.

 ![](./Images/issue2766.png)